amadeus4dev/amadeus-flight-price-analysis-django/README.md

-# AI Prediction APIs showcase
+# Flight Search and AI APIs showcase

 ## What is this?